nexiality/documentation/commands/web/clickAll(locator).md

 ### Parameters
-- **locator** - this parameter is the xpath of the element on which action need to be performed.
+- **locator** - the locator of the element on which action need to be performed.

 ### Example